umnilab/DIRSIM/README.md

 ## Directory Structure

-* **data**: Preprocess mobile phone location data from Quadrant (https://www.quadrant.io/mobile-location-data), POI data from SafeGraph (https://www.safegraph.com/).
+* **data**: preprocess mobile phone location data from Quadrant (https://www.quadrant.io/mobile-location-data), POI data from SafeGraph (https://www.safegraph.com/).
-* **model**: Define agents in the three-layer network and their recovery dynamics.
+* **model**: define agents in the three-layer network and their recovery dynamics.

 1. Codes under folders "code_1_POI_node", "code_2_POI_edge",  and "code_3_POI_dynamic" define nodes and edges in the POI layer and extract the dynamic of POI activities from the SafeGraph POI data.

 2. Codes under "code_4_Mobility_node", "code_5_Mobility_edge",  and "code_6_Mobility_dynamic" define nodes and edges in the home layer and extract the dynamic of return-home behavior from the Quadrant mobility data.

 3. The Code under "code_7_ABM" is our ABM model.
 It takes the outputs of codes 1-6 as the input and simulates the dynamic of our three-layer system.
-* **results**: Simulate the system recovery under varying scenarios.
+* **results**: simulate the system recovery under varying scenarios.

 ## Overview
 Overview of used data, multilayer social-physical network, and the agent-based model for post-disaster recovery.